scottaw66/scottwillsey/src/content/posts/grin-and-bear-it.md

 ---
 title: "Grin and Bear It"
-description: "Rethinking how I write blog posts on the Mac"
+description: "Rethinking how I write blog posts on the Mac."
 date: "2024-01-07T00:13:36-08:00"
 keywords: ["apps", "blog", "mac", "writing"]
 slug: "grin-and-bear-it"